kmayerb/tcrdist2/docs/Saving.rst

 This section provides more details on methods for saving tcrdist2 objects for later use.
-For example, the computation of pairwise distances can take a 10 second on a small data set (1000 clones) but a few minutes on a larger one (10,000 clones).
+For example, the computation of pairwise distances can take a 10 seconds on a small data set (1000 clones) but a few minutes on a larger one (10,000 clones).